Do You Think Your Porsche is a Lemon?

 The California Lemon Law applies for the duration of the manufacturer’s warranty, and requires that a manufacturer must replace or repurchase a vehicle which they have been unable to repair satisfactorily after a “reasonable number” of attempts.
 The term “reasonable number” is not strictly defined, but under the so-called “Lemon Law Presumption of the 1970 Song-Beverly Consumer Warranty Act a vehicle may be presumed to be a lemon if the manufacturer has made at least four attempts to remedy a particular problem, or has made two or more attempts to fix a problem which makes the vehicle unsafe to drive.
 Your vehicle may also be deemed to be a lemon if its faults make it unavailable for use for a total of least 30 days, which need not be consecutive, or if they substantially reduce its value, usability or safety.

 Buyers of used cars are also protected for the remaining duration of an original manufacturer’s warranty which is still in force at the time of purchase.
-The lemon law therefore has a potentially very wide application, but you should note that for any of these criteria to apply, they must be met within 18 months of your taking delivery of the vehicle, or the completion of your first 18,000 miles if that happens sooner.
+The lemon law therefore has a potentially very wide application.

 Our California Lemon Law Attorneys Can Help with Your Porsche Lemon

 It’s very important that you take qualified advice right away if you find yourself having recurring problems with your new Porsche.
-If the manufacturer can’t or won’t fix these problems, the lemon law may entitle you to a replacement car or cash compensation, but you will probably need help to press your claim successfully.
+If the manufacturer is unable to repair or fix these problems, the lemon law may entitle you to the replacement or repurchase of your vehicle, but you will probably need help to press your claim successfully.
 At California Lemon Law Attorneys, our highly experienced team is dedicated to getting the best possible settlements for all our clients, and we have recovered millions of dollars for vehicle owners statewide.